deciduously/hunt-the-wumpus/post.md

 }
 ```

 We'll place him in a moment.
 That's not quite scary enough, though.
 In addition to the ravenous monstrosity loafing about there are two gigantic bats.
-If you end up in a room with a bat, it'll quite literally sweep you off your feet -
+If you end up in a room with a bat, it'll quite literally sweep you off your feet and deposit you elsewhere in the cave.

-Now, we're gonna crank the horror up to eleven.
+Now we're gonna crank the horror up to eleven.
 Forget the two chaos-inducing hellbats.
 There are also two rooms that are bottomless pits.
 What the flip, man. **Bottomless**.
 You'll die of thirst, after three days of falling.
 Gives me the crimineys, I'll tell you hwat.

-We'll initialize the variables to 0 and place them later, to amke sure we scatter them about:
+We'll initialize the variables to 0 and place them later:

 ```rust
 pub struct Model {